-All of the above masters degree programs require a Bachelor's degree in a related field, with a GPA of 3.0 or above.
-All of the above Ph.D. programs require a master's degree in a related field, with a GPA of 3.2 or above.
-Applicants are required to submit the following materials to the Office of Graduate Admissions: a completed application form, official transcripts for all college/university coursework, a resume, a Description of Service, a Statement of Objectives, and three Letters of Recommendation.
+All of the above Master's degree programs require a Bachelor's degree in a related field, with a GPA of 3.0 or above.
+Most of the above Ph.D. programs require a Master's degree in a related field, with a GPA of 3.2 or above, although the Ph.D. program in the Department of Biological Sciences may be entered with only a Bachelor's degree.
+Applicants are required to submit the following materials to the Office of Graduate Admissions: a completed application form, official transcripts for all college/university coursework, GRE scores (except for programs in education), a resume, a Description of Service, a Statement of Objectives, and three Letters of Recommendation.
 Admission is competitive.
-Please click here for more detailed information.
+Please visit www.fit.edu/grad for more detailed information.

 For inquiries about Paul D. Coverdell Fellows Program, call 855.855.1961 x1440.